High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps

 In an ideal scenario, we would be able to determine the state of the atom with arbitrary accuracy by collecting scattered photons until the bright and dark count distributions are sufficiently separated.
 However, recoil heating of the bright state during detection limits the maximum possible probe time before atom loss, and depumping from trap and probe light can lead to state information loss during detection.
-We study three depumping mechanisms, illustrated in Figure \ref{fig:det_lvl}: (a) off-resonant scatter of trap light, (b) probe polarization components that allow for off-resonant scatter via $F'\neq5$, and (c) trap induced two-photon coupling of excited state hyperfine manifolds via stimulated Raman transitions.
-The first mechanism is the main fundamental constraint, and can be reduced by improving the photon collection rate or by decreasing the intensity of the trapping beam.
-The second mechanism is imposed by probe misalignment and polarization impurity, and can thus be improved with further technical capability.
+We study three depumping mechanisms, illustrated in Fig.~\ref{fig:det_lvl}: (a) off-resonant scatter of trap light, (b) probe polarization components that allow for off-resonant scatter via $F'\neq5$, and (c) trap-induced two-photon coupling of excited state hyperfine manifolds via stimulated Raman transitions.
+The first mechanism is the main fundamental constraint, and can be mitigated by improving the ratio of photon collection to trap off-resonant scattering rates.
+The second mechanism is imposed by probe misalignment and polarization impurity, and can be improved with further technical capability.
 The third is an almost entirely geometrical problem and can be essentially eliminated by an appropriate choice of trap polarization, bias fields, probe polarization, and probe propagation direction.
-To our knowledge, this third information loss channel has not been previously reported for this type of detection, and turned out to be critical to achieving the state detection fidelity we report.
+To our knowledge, this third information loss channel has not been previously reported for this type of detection, and mitigation of this depumping pathway turned out to be critical to achieving the state discrimination fidelity observed in our work.

-To guide our choice of detection parameters and predict our ultimate state-discrimination fidelity, we use a statistical model of photon collection governed by the rates of three processes: the count collection rate from a bright atom, the dark collection rate (background), and the rate of state-information loss from the prepared state of the atom (the depump rate) \footnote{We initially considered the possibility of multiple state change events, however that is suppressed to first order in $t_{d}R_{dep}$.}.
-We use a detection time that is short compared to the state information loss rate, and thus we consider only the possibility of a single state change event during detection.
+To guide our choice of detection parameters, we use a statistical model of photon collection governed by the rates of three processes: the count collection rate from a bright atom, the dark collection rate (background), and the rate of state-information loss from the prepared state of the atom (the depump rate).
+We use a short detection time compared to the depump rate and thus consider at most a single state change event during detection \footnote{We initially considered the possibility of multiple state change events, however that is suppressed to first order in $t_{d}R_{dep}$.}.
 The resulting photon collection distribution is found by marginalizing over state change event times, $t$: